Mastering JavaScript Operators: A Complete Guide with Examples

 typeof#

-This operator is used to determine the data type of its operand.
+The typeof operator is used to determine the data type of its operand.
 It returns a string indicating the type of the evaluated operand.

 console.log(typeof "hello"); // "string"